Posted on

 Can I use an induction pan on an electric stove?

 Yes, you can use induction cookware on electric stoves.
 Induction compatibility simply means the pan is magnetic.
-(Induction stoves transfer electromagnetic current to the pan, creating heat.)
 However, gas and electric stoves apply heat externally to the pan, so any will work.

 How do you clean glass top stoves?